 Medical Editor: John P. Cunha, DO, FACOEP

-Cognex (tacrine hydrochloride) is used to treat patients with Alzheimer's disease or mild to moderate dementia.
+Cognex (tacrine hydrochloride) is a reversible cholinesterase inhibitor used to treat patients with Alzheimer's disease or mild to moderate dementia.
 Cognex is discontinued in the U.S., but generic versions may be available.
-Common side effects include nausea, stomach upset, vomiting, diarrhea, shaking, and skin rash.
+Common side effects of Cognex include:

 The recommended dosage is 19 to 20 mg four times daily, or as directed by your doctor.
 Cognex may interact with aspirin, atropine, cimetidine, dicyclomine, donepezil, fluvoxamine, galantamine, glycopyrrolate, hyoscyamine, mepenzolate, methscopolamine, NSAIDs, propantheline, rivastigmine, scopolamine, or theophylline.
 Tell your doctor all medications and supplements you take.
 It is not known if Cognex causes fetal harm when taken by a pregnant woman or whether it passes into breast milk.
 Consult your doctor before taking Cognex if you are pregnant or before breastfeeding.

 Our Cognex (tacrine hydrochloride) Side Effects Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In the US -